wolverdude/GenSON/README.rst

 A powerful, user-friendly `JSON Schema`_ generator built in Python.

-Its power comes from the ability to generate a single schema from multiple objects and merge in existing schemas as well.
-Basically, you can feed in as many schemas and objects as you want and it should generate one schema under which they are all valid.
+Its power comes from the ability to generate a single schema from multiple objects.
+You can also throw existing schemas into the mix.
+Basically, you can feed it as many schemas and objects as you want and it will spit out one, unified schema for all of them.

-The generator follows three rules:
+The generator follows these three rules:

-1. *Every* object that was used to generate the new schema must still validate.
+1. *Every* object it is given must validate under the generated schema.
-2. *Any* object that is valid under *any* merged schema must still validate.
+2. *Any* object that is valid under *any* schema it is given must also validate.
 3. The generated schema should be as strict as possible given the first 2 rules.

 JSON Schema Implementation
 ==========================

-This is a Draft 4 generator (``"$schema": "http://json-schema.org/draft-04/schema#"``").
+This is a `Draft 4`_ generator.
 Draft 3 support may come in the future.
-Even so, there are a couple of compliance issues.

-The generator only deals with 4 keywords: ``"type"``, ``"items"``, ``"properties"`` and ``"required"``.
-This is mainly because the generator doesn't know the specifics of your data model.
-Its purpose is to generate the basic structure so that you can skip the boilerplate and focus on tweaking the schema.
+It is important to note that the generator uses only a small subset of JSON Schema's capabilities.
+This is mainly because the generator doesn't know the specifics of your data model, and it doesn't try to guess them.
+Its purpose is to generate the basic structure so that you can skip the boilerplate and focus on the details of the schema.

-You should be aware that this limited vocabulary could cause the generator to violate rules 1 and 2 if you feed it schemas with advanced keywords.
-It will just blindly pass them on into the final schema.
+This means that headers and most keywords aren't dealt with.
+Specifically, the generator only deals with 4 keywords: ``"type"``, ``"items"``, ``"properties"`` and ``"required"``.
+You should be aware that this limited vocabulary could cause the generator to violate rules 1 and 2.
+If you feed it schemas with advanced keywords, it will just blindly pass them on to the final schema.

-This also means that headers aren't included.
-This may change in the future, but for now, it's still manual.

 CLI tool